 Overview of Supported Coins

-Coinbase Pro carries all of the coins supported by Coinbase.com, and then some.
-Here is a complete list of the cryptocurrencies currently being supported by Coinbase Pro, in alphabetical order:
+Coinbase Pro carries all of the coins supported by Coinbase.com and then some.
+Here is a complete list of the cryptocurrencies currently being backed by Coinbase Pro, in alphabetical order:

 - 0x (ZRX)

 - Algorand (ALGO)

 - Bitcoin (BTC)

 - Compound (COMP)

 - Cosmos (ATOM)